4strid/nekodb/README.md

 the field names, and its values are Ko typeclasses.
 Typeclasses will check to ensure instance values are of the correct type, and can also perform additional validation and set values, as we will see shortly.

+### \_id field
+The `_id` field is automatically added to every model, expecting a type of ObjectID to be created and saved by the database.
+If you intend to use a different type of \_id that you will supply yourself, you must specify so explicitly.

 ### Builtin types